Chengp1997/RideNShare/README.md

 |                    | Project management: **Jira**                                 |
 |                    | Deployment: AWS. **AWS S3** as image Server, **AWS RDS** as database, **AWS EC2** as server. **Nginx** as proxy server for request balancing |

+## How to use this project

+If you want to use this project, don't forget to:

+-  configure the properties file

 ## Architecture

 **<img src="images/architecture.png" alt="img" style="zoom:50%;" />**